Professionalism in the speech of people of different professions

 What does lexicology study?

-What sections of vocabulary did we study last year?
+What areas of vocabulary did we study last year?

-What sections of non-common vocabulary are we already familiar with?
+What sections of uncommon vocabulary are we already familiar with?

-1. Conducting the game "Guess the profession."
-Let's talk about professions today.
+1. Carrying out the game “Guess the profession”.
+Today we will talk about professions.

 A) He showed me his watercolors and still lifes.
-The impression of still lifes is a bright, colorful carpet of colors that shimmer and sparkle with all the colors of the palette.
+The impression from still lifes is a bright, motley carpet of colors, shimmering and sparkling with all the colors of the palette.

-B) Leshy Rimsky - Korsakov came up with two themes.
-He entrusted one to stringed instruments.
+B) Leshem Rimsky - Korsakov came up with two themes.
+He entrusted one to string instruments.
 The second is played by four horns and cymbals.
-The theme of Santa Claus sounds harsh and depressing.
+The theme of Santa Claus sounds stern and sad.

-2. The word of the teacher about professionalism.
-Writing in the notebook of the topic of the lesson.
+2. The teacher’s word about professionalism.
+Write down the topic of the lesson in your notebook.

-Professionalisms are words associated with the peculiarities of the work of people of a particular specialty or profession.
+Professionalisms are words associated with the characteristics of the work of people in a particular specialty or profession.

-In each of the envelopes - the name of the profession.
-Choose the terms used by people of a particular profession.
+Each envelope contains the name of the profession.
+Select terms used by people of a particular profession.

 Musicians Military Doctors Mathematicians Historians Chauffeurs Lawyers;

-romance landing inhalation multiply voivode tire fitting judge;
+romance landing inhalation multiply governor tire fitting judge;

 Examination.
 Each pair reads 1 column.
-The rest check the correctness of the work.
-Whoever notices a mistake, let him silently raise his hand.
+The rest check that the work is being done correctly.
+If anyone notices a mistake, let him silently raise his hand.

 Correct answer: